Fine-Tuning a Time Series Foundation Model with Wasserstein Loss: Wasserstein Deep Learning Model for Tokenized Time Series

 \section{Wasserstein Deep Learning Model for Tokenized Time Series}

 In this section, we discuss our approach to applying Wasserstein loss to a tokenized deep learning model.
-We believe that our method can be applied to any task where the distance between classes plays a significant role.
+Our method can be generalized to tasks where the relative distance between predicted classes is crucial.